What is Hepatoblastoma?

 Many factors are looked at when making a treatment plan for each child.
 The care team and the family should discuss all options fully.
 Do not be afraid to ask questions and take an active role in the treatment plan for your child.

 Outcomes have greatly improved over the last 20 to 25 years.
-Survival rates have reached 80-90 percent.
+Survival rates have reached 80-90%.
 This rate depends upon staging at diagnosis.
-Patients with fully resected tumors have a greater than 85 percent chance of survival.
-The rate is about 60 percent for those with metastatic disease that responds to chemo.
+Patients with fully resected tumors have a greater than 85% chance of survival.
+The rate is about 60% for those with metastatic disease that responds to chemo.

 The outlook depends on the stage of the disease:

-• Stage I and II: Tumors are only in the liver and can be removed through surgery at diagnosis.
-The published cure rate is greater than 90 percent when using surgery and chemo.
+- Stage I and II: Tumors are only in the liver and can be removed through surgery at diagnosis.
+The published cure rate is greater than 90% when using surgery and chemo.

-• Stage III: Tumors are only in the liver but cannot be removed through surgery at diagnosis.
-The published cure rate is not as high, around 90 percent.
-The cure rate is higher if full removal of all tumor through surgery becomes an option.
+- Stage III: Tumors are only in the liver but cannot be removed through surgery at diagnosis.
+The published cure rate is not as high, around 90%.
+The cure rate is higher if full removal of all tumors through surgery becomes an option.
 The cure rate appears to be increasing for children with Stage III disease.
 This seems to be, at least in part, due to liver transplants becoming more of an option.

-• Stage IV: Tumors are in several places in the body.
-The published cure rate is 50 percent to 60 percent using surgery and chemo.
+- Stage IV: Tumors are in several places in the body.
+The published cure rate is 50% to 60% using surgery and chemo.
 There is starting to be evidence to suggest that the cure rate may be getting better for children with Stage IV disease.
 This may be due to more aggressive chemo options, and liver transplant being more available.